PythonGgeek/PCSV/README.md

-# PCSV
+# PCSV - PythonCheckSumVerifier for Windows
 English:

 Simple, convenient and portable (no installation required) checksum verifier written in Python.
 Weighs less than 4 kilobytes and use the command line interface (CLI).

-You can download the source code and run it in any way convenient for you, or use the binary exe file (weighs more) if Python 3 is not installed on your computer.
+To start using PCSV, download the source code (PCSV.py) and run it in any way convenient for you, or download the binary exe file PCSV.exe (weighs more) if Python 3 is not installed on your computer.

 To use PCSV, you just need to start it and follow simple instructions :-) There are no flags or parameters.